-Enjoy a most interesting and “not to miss” tour at the Grovewood Galleries, at the Biltmore Industries Homespun Museum.
+Enjoy a most interesting and “not to miss” tour at the Biltmore Industries Homespun Museum at Grovewood Village.
 The tour takes you through the Homespun museum and “dye house”.
 Be sure and make a point to take in this free tour & explore.

 Biltmore Industries Homespun Museum